 What is Skrills?

-Skrills validates, analyzes, and synchronizes skills across Claude Code, Codex CLI, and GitHub Copilot CLI.
-It resolves compatibility issues between the three environments and provides tools to manage context usage effectively.
+Skrills validates, analyzes, and synchronizes skills across Claude Code, Codex CLI, GitHub Copilot CLI, and Cursor.
+It resolves compatibility issues between the four environments and provides tools to manage context usage effectively.

 The Problem

-Claude Code, Codex CLI, and GitHub Copilot CLI all use markdown-based “skills,” but they enforce different requirements.
-Claude Code has a permissive structure, while Codex CLI and Copilot CLI demand strict YAML frontmatter and impose character limits.
+Claude Code, Codex CLI, GitHub Copilot CLI, and Cursor all use markdown-based “skills,” but they enforce different requirements.
+Claude Code has a permissive structure, Codex CLI and Copilot CLI demand strict YAML frontmatter, and Cursor uses .mdc rule files with mode-specific fields like globs and alwaysApply.
 Skills written for one tool often fail in the others.

-Skrills solves this friction by validating frontmatter and schema compliance, syncing configurations and skills between all three CLIs, and analyzing token usage to prevent context overflow.
+Skrills solves this friction by validating frontmatter and schema compliance, syncing configurations and skills between all four CLIs, and analyzing token usage to prevent context overflow.

 Core Features